DennisZ0706/King-of-the-Dice/README.md

 ## The App

-"King of the Dice" is the ultimate gambling game that allows you to win a jackpot of 100 euros in just one throw!
-The only thing you need to do is just throw 6 sixes to become a jackpot winner.
+"King of the Dice" is the ultimate gambling game where you can hit a jackpot of 100 euros in just one roll!
+The only thing you need to do is just throw 4 sixes to become a winner.

-By default you play with at least 4 dice where you can even increase your stake to 6 dice!
+By default you play with at least 4 dice.
+But you can increase your stake to 6 dice!
 Buy-in is only one euro per dice.
 Do you think this is too expensive?
 Do not hesitate!
-Because when the total of the top of your dice is higher than the bottom of your roll, you even get the turn for free.
+Because when the total of the top of your dice is higher than the bottom of your roll, you get the turn for free!

 ## Libraries used